gammalib/gammalib/doc/source/user_manual/modules/cta.rst

 :doxy:`GCTAAeffPerfTable`, :doxy:`GCTAAeffArf` and :doxy:`GCTAAeff2D` that
 implement the different response formats that are currently used in the CTA project.
-Dependent on the specified response file, the method :doxy:`GCTAResponse::load_aeff` allocates the appropriate response class. :doxy:`GCTAAeff2D` is allocated if the response file is a FITS file containing an extension named ``EFFECTIVE AREA``; :doxy:`GCTAAeffArf` is allocated if an extension named ``SPECRESP`` is found; otherwise,
+Dependent on the specified response file, the method :doxy:`GCTAResponseIrf::load_aeff` allocates the appropriate response class. :doxy:`GCTAAeff2D` is allocated if the response file is a FITS file containing an extension named ``EFFECTIVE AREA``; :doxy:`GCTAAeffArf` is allocated if an extension named ``SPECRESP`` is found; otherwise,